jakubfiala/cloudwatch-logger/README.md

   /* logResult is the response object returned by CloudWatchLogs API `putLogEvents` method, see:
    * http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CloudWatchLogs.html#putLogEvents-property
    *
-   * the messages are bundled into a single `putLogEvents` call */ const logResult = await logger.log('Message1', { objects: 'are serialised to JSON' }, 123);
+   * the messages are bundled into a single `putLogEvents` call with timestamps set to current UNIX time */ const logResult = await logger.log('Message1', { objects: 'are serialised to JSON' }, 123);

+  // we can access the underlying AWS SDK CloudWatchLogs object if we want to do fancy things const CloudWatchLogs = logger.getAWSObject();
+  // … fancy things …
 })();

 ```

+### Requirements

+* An AWS account with CloudWatch Logs write permissions
+* Node.js 7.6+ for *async-await* support

+### Notes

+* this library was designed for a rather specific use case and currently does not handle cases like non-existent log groups.
+Contributions to increase robustness are more than welcome!